 Transformation of Data from Forms in CIS to Text in EMR

 In the end, the presentation of data in the EMR will be quite similar to that in the paper record.

 Presenting Clinical Data in Chronological Order

 While data in the CIS is necessarily structured, data in a medical record is better understood in text format.
-However as opposed to paper records which are written freehand, as it were, the electronic medical record would be created by converting structured data into a text format i.e. it should use all the capabilities of structured text.
+However. as opposed to paper records which are written freehand, as it were, the electronic medical record would be created by converting structured data into a text format i.e. it should use all the capabilities of structured text.
 It is important that the words and phrasing used by the care provider who documents the data is retained.
+The main method of converting structured data to text is through concatenation i.e. combining the values of multiple data fields into one.
 For the purpose conversion to structured text, fillers and interpolations such as conjunctions may be used.
 Rules regarding their use need to be spelled out and agreed by the clinicians.

 Derivation of EMR from Various Systems of HIS and the Database of Patient Data (Patient Information Database)